-- Use technology respectfully and responsibly - Identify a range of ways to report concerns about content and contact in and out of school - Be discerning when evaluating digital content
+- Use technology respectfully and responsibly - Identify a range of ways to report concerns about content and contact in and out of school - Be discerning when evaluating digital content.

-In addition to the delivery of the PSHE Association programme of study, all pupils also access a staying safe workshop or resource delivered bi-annually by the NSPCC.
-The NSPCC use trained educators who use evidence-based, interactive, creative methods and resources to promote personal safety.
+In addition to the delivery of the PSHE Association programme of study, all pupils also access both the NSPCC 'Talk Pants' resources and 'Speak out, Stay Safe' materials biannually in school.
+The 'Speak Out, Stay Safe' assemblies are followed up with workshops for Y2 and Y6 which are delivered by NSPCC trained educators who use evidence-based, interactive, creative methods and resources to promote personal safety.
+The school regularly liaises with NSPCC staff to keep materials and approaches up to date.